grantek/minisynth32/README.md

 keep the front PCB shorter than 100mm), there is a customiseable 3D-printed shim that attaches to the front PCB and helps with soldering the OLED board.

-The "shim-1.6mm.stl" is used for an OLED board with the glass directly bonded to the PCB, and thinner shims can be used if you have an OLED board with some space between the glass and the PCB.
+The "shim-2mm.stl" is used for an OLED board with the glass directly bonded to the PCB, and thinner shims can be used if you have an OLED board with some space between the glass and the PCB.

+See the front panel PCB section below for fitting notes.
+If you need to adjust the thickness, open shim.FCStd in FreeCAD, open the spreadsheet named "vars", and edit the value of "shim thickness", then export the shim model as an STL.

 ### The PCBs